mccordryan/firebaseui-react/README.md

 # Sign In Options

-`react-firebaseui` supports a wide variety of ways to authenticate.
+`firebaseui-react` supports a wide variety of ways to authenticate.
 You can add and remove authentication methods by editing the `signInOptions` array in your configuration object.
 The following example contains all currently supported sign in options:

 ```js
 const config = {